driessenslucas/researchproject/Thesis.md

 \[2\]\label{ref2} A. Dosovitskiy et al., "CARLA: An Open Urban Driving Simulator," in Proceedings of the 1st Annual Conference on Robot Learning, 2017.

-\[3\]\label{ref3} H. Van Hasselt, A. Guez, and D. Silver, "Deep Reinforcement Learning with Double Q-learning," in Proceedings of the AAAI Conference on Artificial Intelligence, 2016.

 \[4\]\label{ref4} J. Schulman et al., "Proximal Policy Optimization Algorithms," arXiv preprint arXiv:1707.06347, 2017.

 \[5\]\label{ref5} J. Tobin et al., "Domain Randomization for Transferring Deep Neural Networks from Simulation to the Real World," in 2017 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), 2017.